Batfoxkid/FreakFortressBat/README.md

 ## A mixture of various popular plugins for FF2 and extra setting to give the best out of bosses and small community servers

 ### Installiton and Setup:
 The download does not include boss configs, models, or sub-plugins.
-It is recommended that you install the offical Freak Fortress
+It is recommended that you install the offical Freak Fortress 1.10.14
-1.10.14 (https://github.com/50DKP/FF2-Official/releases/tag/1.10.14) before installing this edit on it.
-This edit also generates some new cvars so save a backup of cfg/sourcemod/FreakFortress2.cfg and delete it, this edit will generate a new one.
-After running, you can freely readd the cvars you had previously, some may not be their like Ullapool Caber detentions.
+(https://github.com/50DKP/FF2-Official/releases/tag/1.10.14) before installing this edit on it. **To install this edit, download both the Source code and smx files in releases.** This edit also generates some new cvars so save a backup of cfg/sourcemod/FreakFortress2.cfg and delete it, this edit will generate a new one.
+After running, you can freely readd the cvars you had previously, some may not be there like Ullapool Caber detentions.
 (See the Wiki) **All non-boss config (eg. characters.cfg, doors.cfg, and maps.cfg) need to go in addons/sourcemod/data/freak_fortress_2/**

 ### Edit Changes: